Cranbrook bills itself as the basecamp of the Kootenays as it offers easy access to…

 The Wicklow Way is Ireland’s oldest way-marked long distance hiking trail and truly one of the best hikes in Ireland.
 It starts in Dublin and travels southwest through the hills of County Wicklow for 127 km to finish in Clonegal.

 To do the whole trail most people allow 8 – 10 days.
 The trail passes through a variety of landscapes including parkland, forest, rolling countryside and even mountains.
 Do it self -guided (order a hiking guide beforehand with detailed route finding instructions) or with a tour company.

 Here’s a look at the itinerary with Wilderness Ireland to give you an idea of what a day looks like on the trail.

-The Kerry Way is Ireland’s longest and best known sign posted walking trail with a total length of 203 kilometres (122 miles).
+The Kerry Way is Ireland’s longest and best known sign posted walking trail with a total length of 203 km (122 miles).
 It mirrors the Ring of Kerry, the driving version, but rarely does the Kerry Way reach the ocean.

 It is primarily an inland route starting in the town of Killarney in southwest Ireland.
 Most people hike it in a counter clockwise direction and allow 8-10 days.
 Generally towns are nicely spaced and offer a variety of accommodation and restaurants choices though the selection is limited on the first few days out.

 Enjoy diverse scenery ranging from dramatic peaks including MacGillycuddy’s Reeks, isolated valleys, beautiful lakes, wild moorlands and some spectacular coastal vistas.
 That’s what makes the Kerry Way one of the best hikes in Ireland.

 The trail is generally well signposted and efforts are in place to fix areas of ambiguity.
 If time permits, a day off in Cahirciveen to visit the Skellig Islands might become the highlight of your trip.
 It was for me.

 Hiking the Dingle Way